oci-landing-zones/oci-cis-landingzone-quickstart/compliance-script.md

   --redact_output       Redacts OCIDs in output CSV files -ip                   Use Instance Principals for Authentication -dt                   Use Delegation Token for Authentication in Cloud Shell                 Use Delegation Token for Authentication in Cloud Shell
+  -st                   Use Security Token for Authentication in your desktop as session authentication with User credentials set up.
 %
 ```